MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/sales-how-make-offers.md

     >
     > If you added a contact from a prospective customer in step 2, you'll be asked to take the following steps:
     >
     >  - Convert the contact or prospect to a customer by choosing one of contact conversion templates.
-For more information, see [To create a customer, supplier, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact).
+For more information, see [To create a customer, vendor, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact).
     > - Confirm the conversion of the quote to an order.

 The conversion removes the sales quote from the database.
 A sales invoice or a sales order is created based on the information in the sales quote so that you can process the sale.
 In the **Quote No.** field on the sales invoice or sales order, you can see the number of the sales quote that it was made from.
 For more information, see [Invoice Sales](sales-how-invoice-sales.md) or [Sell Products](sales-how-sell-products.md).